-The coustic problem finds its application in many different situations.
-For example if the acoustic improvements are restricted to interior spaces usually mineral wools or open pore foams can be used to solve the problem, for outdoor problems for instant acoustic noise barriers against traffic noise, the absorption provided by granular materials such as porous concrete or similar materials, as they behave better with bad weather and other atmospheric phenomena.
+The acoustic wave propagation problem finds its application in many engineering applications such as geophysical exploration, seismology, earthquake engineering, and rock dynamics, etc. For instance, if the acoustic improvements are restricted to interior spaces, porous material such as mineral wools or open pore foams are utilized to fill double wall cavities, and floors and ceilings as noise isolators, which helps control reverberation time, and avoid undesired reflections.
+If acoustic improvements are restricted to outdoor problems, granular materials such as porous concrete or similar materials are utilized as acoustic noise barriers against traffic noise, as such materials behave better with bad weather and other atmospheric phenomena.

 In porous materials the absorption process of the acoustic wave takes place through viscosity and thermal losses of the acoustic energy inside the micro tubes forming the material.
-The problem of a propagation of sound waves in fluids contained in a plain medium is a classical one, to which famous names are connected like Helmholtz [1], Kirchhoff [2] and Rayleigh [3].
-A variational treatment of the problem of sound transmission in narrow tubes is described by Cummings [4] as an alternative to the more usual analytical procedure which is limited to mathematically tractable geometries.
-A first approximation to the effects of mean flow on sound propagation through cylindrical capillary tubes is achieved by Peat [5].
-A sound transmission in narrow pipes with superimposed uniform mean flow and acoustic modeling of automobile catalytic converters is done by Dokumaci [6].
-A numerical study on the propagation of sound through capillary tubes with mean flow is achieved also by Jeong and Ih [7] and finally an approximate dispersion equation for sound waves in a narrow pipe with ambient gradients is done by Dokumaci [8].
+The problem of propagation of sound waves in fluids contained in a plain medium is a classical one, to which famous names are tied to, like Helmholtz [1], Kirchhoff [2] and Rayleigh [3].
+By extending the problem of a single tube model to a bulk porous media, the basic equations for the wave propagation in anisotropic porous media were first formulated by Biot [4] [5].
+A variational treatment of the problem of sound transmission in narrow tubes is described by

+Cummings [6] as an alternative to the more popular analytical procedure, which is limited to mathematically tractable geometries.
+A first approximation to the effects of mean flow on sound propagation through cylindrical capillary tubes is achieved by Peat [7].
+Furthermore, sound transmission in narrow pipes with superimposed uniform mean flow and acoustic modeling of automobile catalytic converters is achieved by Dokumaci [8].
+Jeong and Ih [9] studied numerically the propagation of sound waves through capillary tubes with mean flow, whereas an approximate dispersion equation for sound waves in a narrow pipe with ambient gradients is formulated by Dokumaci [10].
+Recently, a thermoacoustic theory for a bulk random medium is developed from that for a single pore, based on parallel, capillary-tubebased theories by Roh et al [11].
+In their work, basic equations such as the Navier-Stokes equation, the equation of state, and the equation of heat transfer for a bulk porous medium are formulated for the derivation of the thermoacoustic wave equation as analogously as possible to those for a single pore.

 The problem of sound waves propagation in a stationary or flowing fluid in a porous medium is not addressed yet.
 An attempt is made in this article to develop a simplified nonlinear theory that predicts the propagation characteristics of a stationary or flowing fluid in saturated porous media.
-This theory is an extension of the classical plain medium theory, using a modification to Darcy's law due the Forchheimer effects and assuming nonzero radial velocity effects.
+This theory is an extension of the classical plain medium theory, utilizing a modification to Darcy's law due to the Forchheimer effects and assuming a nonzero radial velocity effects.
 Analytical expressions for the propagation constant are obtained from variational solutions.
-Comparison with previous works in the limit of plain medium shows an excellent agreement.
+Comparison with previous work in the limit of plain medium shows an excellent agreement.